Orecchiette pasta with Zucchini and Speck.

 Orecchiette pasta with zucchini and speck is a real tasty combination of summer vegetables, smoked cured ham from Northern Italy and fresh orecchiette pasta from Southern Italy.
 It’s easy to make and can be eaten tepid or cold as a pasta salad.

 Much like other cuisines around the world, traditional Italian recipes are very often seasonal.
-This is because many were invented at a time when refrigeration wasn’t an option and neither was buying the raw ingredients out of season or having access to ingredients imported from other parts of the country, let alone the world.
+This is because many were invented at a time when refrigeration wasn’t an option.
+Neither was buying the raw ingredients out of season or having access to ingredients imported from other parts of the country, let alone the world.
 People ate what they could grow or purchase at local markets.

 In the winter months, when there were no crops to pick, they made use of ingredients they had preserved in salt or oil or by smoking or drying etc. Despite the fact that today Italians can find non-local or even imported food in their supermarkets, the habit of using locally grown, seasonal ingredients is still second nature here.